-Finance revenues increased from HK\$110.9 million in 2013 to HK\$142.4 million in 2014.
-The increase is mainly due to holding higher average cash balances during 2014.
-During 2014 and 2013, our short-term investment strategy has been to preserve capital while retaining sufficient liquidity.
-The majority of our short-term investments are primarily in fixed deposits with a maturity of three months or less.
+Finance revenues decreased from HK\$142.4 million in 2014 to HK\$31.2 million in 2015.
+The decrease was primarily due to holding lower average cash balances for 2015 compared to 2014.
+During 2015 and 2014, our short-term investment strategy has been to preserve capital while retaining sufficient liquidity.
+The majority of our short-term investments were primarily in time deposits and fixed deposits with a maturity of three months or less.